 The members of the council of management are:

-A former barrister who specialised in immigration, refugee and human rights law until her retirement in 2008.
-She co-edited Macdonald’s Immigration Law and Practice (5th edition, 2001, 6th edition 2005) and Halsbury’s British Nationality, Immigration and Asylum (4th edition, 2002 reissue).
-She lectures part-time at Warwick University and Birkbeck College and speaks and writes on migration and human rights issues.
-She is currently working on a book, Borderline justice: the fight for refugee and migrant rights (Pluto, October 2012).
+Former vice-chair and barrister who specialised in immigration, refugee and human rights law until her retirement in 2008.
+She is an honorary vice-president of the Haldane Society of Socialist Lawyers.
+She co-edited Macdonald’s Immigration Law and Practice (5th edition, 2001, 6th edition 2005) and Halsbury’s British Nationality, Immigration and Asylum (4th edition, 2002 reissue) and speaks and writes on migration and human rights issues.
+She has also written Borderline justice: the fight for refugee and migrant rights (Pluto, October 2012).

 Emeritus Professor in the School of Law at the University of Warwick.
-He has worked with the Institute of Race Relations, as a member of its Council and the Race & Class Editorial Working Committee, for over four decades, including a period in the 1980s and early 1990s when he was a member of staff.
-He has researched extensively on legal services, policing and criminal justice, and is currently working closely with the StopWatch coalition on issues relating to the impact of police stop and search on black and Asian communities, as well as on the potential reform of the law of joint enterprise.
+He has worked with the Institute of Race Relations for fifty years, including as a member of its Council and the Race & Class Editorial Working Committee, as well as a period in the 1980s and early 1990s when he was a member of staff.
+He has researched extensively on legal services, policing and criminal justice, and is currently working closely with IRR on issues relating to the over-policing of black and ethnic minority communities and with the StopWatch coalition on abuses of police stop and search.

-President of the Writers’ Guild, a playwright and political commentator.
-His plays have covered historical and contemporary themes, including the National Front (Destiny), the end of Communism (The shape of the table, Pentecost, T’) multiculturalism (P’) and nationalism (T’).
-He established a Playwriting Programme at the University of Birmingham, where he was appointed professor in 1995.
+A playwright and political commentator, and a former President of the Writers’ Guild,.
+His plays have covered historical and contemporary themes, including the National Front (Destiny), political defection (Maydays), the end of Communism (The Shape of the Table, Pentecost, The Prisoner’s Dilemma), and multiculturalism (Playing with Fire and Testing the Echo).
+He writes for the Guardian and the London Review of Books, and established a Playwriting Programme at the University of Birmingham, where he was appointed professor in 1995.

-Teaches in the School of Media, Film and Music at the University of Sussex.
+Senior Lecturer in Media and Communications at Goldsmiths College, the University of London.
 He has written extensively on the media and social change, with particular reference to Iran and to racism and Islamophobia in the UK.
 He is author of Iranian Media: the paradox of modernity (Routledge, 2010) and co-author, of Blogistan with Annabelle Sreberny (I.B.
 Tauris, 2010).